muonroi/MuonRoi.SenderTelegram/README.md

 (For specific code samples on editing or scheduling, check the detailed API documentation.)

-## Callback Handling
+## Callback Handling with Polling and Webhook

-TelegramSender supports callback queries for interactive buttons.
+TelegramSender supports dynamic callback handling using custom callback handlers.
+You can register these callbacks during DI registration.
+Below are detailed examples for both polling and webhook methods.

-**Register a Custom Callback Handler**
+1. **Registering a Custom Callback Handler**

-Register a custom callback handler in your DI container:
+When configuring the TelegramSender extension in your DI container, you can register a callback handler that processes any callback data that starts with a specific prefix (for example, "view_customer_"):

 ```csharp
 builder.Services.AddTelegramSender(builder.Configuration, telegramSender =>